ROCm/ROCmValidationSuite/docs/ug1main.md

 **Example 3:**

 Another example with even more regular expressions is given below.
-The expected PEQT check result is TRUE if at least one AMD compatible GPU having the ID 3254 or 33367 is registered within the system and all the PCIe capabilities values match their corresponding regular expressions.
+The expected PEQT check result is `true` if at least one AMD compatible GPU matching `deviceid: 26720` from the device list is found and all the PCIe capability values match their corresponding regular expressions.

     actions:
     - name: pcie_act_1